camunda/camunda-docs-manual/content/introduction/telemetry.md

   managementService.toggleTelemetry(true);
 ```

-To achieve the same, you can also use the respective Rest API request.
-For more information, have a look at the [telemetry][telemetry-config-rest] page in the Rest API documentation.
+To achieve the same, you can also use the respective REST API request.
+For more information, have a look at the [telemetry][telemetry-config-rest] page in the REST API documentation.

 ## Legal Note